FDio/csit/docs/report/introduction/general_notes.rst

    side).
 Tested across a range of multi-thread and multi-core configurations.
 TRex is used as a traffic generator.

-#. **Container Topologies Orchestrated by K8s - Performance** - CSIT
+#. **Container Topologies Orchestrated by K8s - Performance** - CSIT Container
-   |release| introduced new tests of Container topologies connected over
-   the memif virtual interface (shared memory interface).
+   topologies connected over the memif virtual interface (shared memory interface).
 For these tests VPP vswitch instance runs in a Docker Container handling Intel x520 NIC 10GbE interfaces and connecting over memif (Master side) virtual interfaces to more instances of VPP running in Docker Containers with memif virtual interfaces (Slave side).
-All containers are orchestrated by Kubernetes, with Ligato for container networking.
+All containers are orchestrated by Kubernetes, with `Ligato <https://github.com/ligato>`_ for container networking.
 TRex is used as a traffic generator.

 #. **DPDK Performance** - VPP is using DPDK code to control and drive
    the NICs and physical interfaces.
-Testpmd tests are used as a baseline to profile the DPDK sub-system of VPP.
+Tests are used as a baseline to profile the DPDK sub-system of VPP.
 DPDK performance tests executed in physical FD.io testbeds, focusing on Testpmd/L3FWD data plane performance for Phy-to-Phy (NIC-to-NIC).
 Tests cover a range of NICs, 10GE and 40GE